 CSC-S 413 Computer Crime and Investigation Techniques (3CH): In this course, the students will be made aware of different types of digital evidence, how to seize electronics devices on crime scene and the way to secure mobile devices from electromagnetic radiations.
 Students will also learn how to acquire digital evidence from different types of devices like different types of HDDs, USB devices etc. Different techniques to make copies of evidence without modifying the original data will also be studied in the class.
 Students will learn to use different write-blocker devices when copying the data from original evidence device.
 After acquiring the image of evidence device, students will also process them using different open source and licensed software.
-They will have hand-on practice using Autopsy, Access Data FTK Imager, EnCase course provides a platform for students, academics and practitioners to discuss various specializations in the Information Technology industry.
+They will have hand-on practice using Autopsy, Access Data FTK Imager, EnCase etc.

+CIT 410 Advanced Topics in CIT (3CH): Advanced Topics in IT uses a variety of teaching strategies to expose students to real world scenarios which are current industry challenges.
+The approach ensures CCIT graduates are equipped with contemporary skill sets required in the ever-changing Information Technology industry.
+The course provides a platform for students, academics and practitioners to discuss various specializations in the Information Technology industry.
 Learning of soft and hard skills are reinforced through write ups, oral and presentation of professional reports.
 The course enables students explore distinct areas of Information Technology which are not covered in the regular course work and focuses on the identification of long-term overall aims and interests and the means of using Information Technology to help businesses achieve their organizational goals.
 Topical issues including using Information Technology to elevate production by suppling uninterrupted processes which optimize resources and allow organizational leaders to make quick, accurate, and consistent decisions are studied via case studies analyses.
 By learning through an array of teaching methods and cutting-edge research in Information Technology students are prepared for successful leadership roles in organizations and government.
 Students on this course also acquire skills and knowledge that ensure any implemented Information System meets industry best practice.
-Topics covered in this course include Information Technology implementation strategies, Operations and post implementation of Information Technology, Information program and project management, Organizational change and Process Reengineering, global ethics and security management, value chain and data analysis.
+Topics covered in this course include Information Technology implementation strategies, Operations and post implementation of Information Technology, Information Technology program and project management, Organizational change and Process Reengineering, global ethics and security management, value chain and data analysis.